KulkarniSuraj/KulkarniSuraj/README.md

 ### Hi there! 👋 Thanks for stopping by
-### I'm Suraj & I like to learn things by building stuff that can add value to our life.
+### I'm Suraj & I enjoy collaborating on software projects.

 <!--
 **KulkarniSuraj/KulkarniSuraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.